-Again, the specific documents you need may vary by lender, so be sure to check with your lender to find a list of all of the documents you’ll need.
+Again, the specific documents you need may vary by lender, so be sure to check with your lender to find a list of all of the documents you will need.

-Once you’ve gathered your documents, you can submit your application.
+Once you have gathered your documents, you can submit your application.
 Be sure to stay in contact with your lender in case they need anything else to process your application.

 Review Your Offer

 Once your application is approved, review your offer one last time to make sure you understand and agree to the terms.
 If you are happy with the offer, you can sign your loan agreement.